The Ford’s Theatre campus (Museum, Theatre, Petersen House and Center for Education and Leadership) will close early

 It seems to be the consensus that these are rancorous times in American politics and society.
 Some have gone so far as to say that we have not been so divided as a country since the Civil War.
 While I don’t see us taking up arms against each other any time soon, this is, without question, the most sustained era of bitterly divisive politics in my lifetime.
 We no longer hold true conversations, but hurl the most egregious epithets at one another with little regard for the truth or concern for the effect of our words.
 We’ve become verbal bomb-throwers.
 The results are clear: Our biggest problems go unsolved, our impatience and lack of respect for one another grows exponentially, and hateful words are condoned in the name of ideology.

 Some feel that it is the job of the theatre to provide entertainment—to remove us from these tensions and cares and deliver us into an idealized world where all is simple and nice and good.
 For those of us who work in not-for-profit theatre, the mandate—and desire—to affect the world we live in is strong, and for those of us who work at Ford’s Theatre, the legacy of Abraham Lincoln inspires an even greater desire to pursue the values that he encouraged throughout his life and truncated presidency.
 Because of our love for the America that Abraham Lincoln envisioned and the relevance of that vision to the times in which we live, we at Ford’s Theatre have created The Lincoln Legacy Project.
-This five-year initiative will attempt to create a national conversation about the problems we face and the way we confront them by presenting theatre and educational programming that challenges, illuminates and inspires.
+This multi-year initiative will attempt to create a national conversation about the problems we face and the way we confront them by presenting theatre and educational programming that challenges, illuminates and inspires.
 Parade is the inaugural play offering of the project, and I am pleased to welcome Theater J as co-producer for this production.

 Abraham Lincoln’s great gift to us was the Union: a country that, as he saw it, was more united by our commonalities than divided by differences.
 His vision was of a country made stronger by diversity and by a democratic process that hammered out ideas in the effort to form a more just and equal society.
 His second great gift was the elimination of slavery—that “peculiar institution” which, with each year of its existence, proclaimed to all the world the hypocrisy between the ideals we professed and the lives we led.
 With the elimination of slavery, he set us on the path toward equality under the law for all who live in this country.
 It’s been a long journey, and one that we still pursue.